2011 Pará state division plebiscite

-The 2011 Pará state division plebiscite was held on 11 December 2011, to decide whether the Brazilian state of Pará should be divided into three separate states: Pará, Carajás, and Tapajós.
+The 2011 Pará state division plebiscite was held on 11 December 2011 to decide whether the Brazilian state of Pará should be divided into three separate states: Pará, Carajás, and Tapajós.
 At the time, it was the largest regional plebiscite in Brazilian history.

 Plebiscite development

-Prior to the plebiscite, there was debate over whether the vote should be limited to the proposed regions of Carajás and Tapajós, or include the entire state of Pará.
+Prior to the plebiscite, there it was debated whether the vote should be limited to the proposed regions of Carajás and Tapajós, or include the entire state of Pará.
 This uncertainty stemmed from questions about the constitutionality of Law No. 9,709/1998, which mandates statewide participation in plebiscites concerning territorial divisions.
 On 24 August 2011, it was decided that the entire population of Pará would participate in the vote, requiring majority support statewide for the creation of the new states.

-In the calendar defined by the Superior Electoral Court, 2 September was the limit date for members of the Legislative Assembly of Pará, the Chamber of Deputies, and the Federal Senate to manifest themselves to compose one of the fronts of the plebiscite (for or against the creation of the two states).
-The registration of the two fronts would be protocoled in the Regional Electoral Court of Pará until 12 September.
+The Superior Electoral Court ordered that, by 2 September, members of the Legislative Assembly of Pará, the Chamber of Deputies, and the Federal Senate had decide whether to support or oppose the creation of the new states.
+Both sides would be registered in the Regional Electoral Court of Pará by 12 September.

-The campaign for the creation of the two new states through the internet, flyers, and sound cars began on 13 September.
-The first opinion polls could also be registered in the Electoral Court of Pará from this date.
+The campaign in support of the creation of the two new states began on 13 September, advertising on the internet, via flyers and sound cars.
+The first opinion polls could also be registered at the Electoral Court of Pará from this date.

-The free campaign on radio and TV began on 11 November.
-The campaigning period ended three days before the plebiscite.
-On 23 November, the electronic polls were sealed, and on 10 December, campaigning using speakers and sound amplifiers came to an end.
-The distribution of printed materials was also prohibited from that date.
-The final result of the plebiscite was published just two hours after the close of voting.
+The campaign on radio and TV began on 11 November, ending three days before the plebiscite.
+On 23 November, polls were ended, and on 10 December, campaigning using speakers and sound amplifiers came to an end.
+Distribution of printed materials was also prohibited from that date on.
+The final result of the plebiscite was published just two hours after voting ended.

-The voters who had the intention to participate in the plebiscite had to regulate their situation in the Electoral Justice of Pará until 11 September.
+Voters who had the intention to participate in the plebiscite had to enroll until 11 September.
 In the polls, the residents of Pará answered two questions: "Are you in favor of the division of the State of Pará for the creation of the State of Carajás?" and "Are you in favor of the division of the State of Pará for the creation of the State of Tapajós?"

-For the creation of the new states, Tapajós would occupy 58% of the current territory of Pará and would have 27 municipalities, while Carajás would have 25% of the territory and 39 municipalities.
+Of the new states, Tapajós would have occupied 58% of the current territory of Pará and would have consisted of 27 municipalities, while Carajás would have received 25% of the territory and 39 municipalities.
 The remaining 17% of the territory would retain the name Pará.

 According to the Superior Electoral Court, the cost of the plebiscite surpassed R$19 million (about US$ in 2011).